/7 min read

 Executex0011

-Since each permission group is exactly 3 bits, one octal digit encodes all three permissions for one group.
-The classic chmod 755 breaks down as:
+Because each permission group is exactly 3 bits, one octal digit represents one full permission group.
+The classic chmod 755 breaks down like this:

 chmod 755 file.sh